 But for survivors of sexual abuse, the argument over repression versus forgetting is largely beside the point.
 Most victims are primarily concerned with what they remember, not how.
 Jennifer Freyd doesn’t claim to know why her memories resurfaced or by what mechanism.
 She knows only that she didn’t remember being abused by her father until she did.

-In the archives of the False Memory Syndrome Foundation, housed in the Center for Skeptical Inquiry in Buffalo, New York, there are filing cabinets full of letters from “FMSF families,” more than 2,000 individuals and couples accused by one or more of their adult children of child sex abuse.
+In the archives of the False Memory Syndrome Foundation, housed in the Center for Inquiry near Buffalo, New York, there are filing cabinets full of letters from “FMSF families,” more than 2,000 individuals and couples accused by one or more of their adult children of child sex abuse.
 The organization attempts to protect their identities, though the files are poorly censored and it’s easy to read most of the names through stripes of black marker.
 Pam Freyd’s letters in reply to these parents are warm and personal.
 Some correspondences span years, and in those cases, Pam often asks after the accusing children — whether they have answered any calls lately or granted any visits to grandchildren.
 She shares occasional updates on Peter’s work or the couple’s vacations.
 Though a founder in name and responsible for the FMSF’s mission, Peter had minimal involvement with the organization.
 It wouldn’t exist without Pam.

 Pam blames Jennifer’s allegations for ending her career in teaching, which she had quit by the time the foundation went public.
 “I was not going to be, nor have I been, anywhere near children since this all broke,” she says.
 “You’d feel people looking at you, worrying about you.”
 Pam tends to confess the barest hint of a feeling before reeling it all the way back; when I ask if it was hard for her to leave her job, she tells me, “Well, I had many good years.”